Permian Basin: Is The Land Grab Turning Into Permania?

 As of mid-2017, there are still quite a few companies which try to make their entry into the Permian Basin.
 One of them is Chisholm Energy Holdings LLC, which raised $500 million to get a piece of the Permania.

-Right before the land grab started in mid-2016, Devon cut a number of transactions selling Permian acreage at around $10,000-14,000/acre to reduce net debt to keep its credit ratings (see here).
-Now that everybody is rushing to the Permian Basin, Devon (DVN) announced in May 2017 that it decided to focus on Permian Basin assets by selling "non-core" properties elsewhere.
+Right before the land grab started in mid-2016, Devon (NYSE:DVN) cut a number of transactions selling Permian acreage at around $10,000-14,000/acre to reduce net debt to keep its credit ratings (see here).
+Now that everybody is rushing to the Permian Basin, Devon announced in May 2017 that it decided to focus on Permian Basin assets by selling "non-core" properties elsewhere.

 While a lot of private equity-backed companies have been exiting from the Permian Basin, others continued to pile in: